 We conduct a full review of executive compensation, including equity awards, at least annually.
-In 2010 and 2011, equity awards were reviewed and approved in February and granted on the first trading day in March.
-In 2012, equity awards were reviewed and approved late in 2011 and were granted on the first trading day of 2012.
+In 2011, equity awards were reviewed and approved in February and granted on the first trading day in March.
+In 2012 and 2013, equity awards were reviewed and approved late in the prior year and granted on the first trading day of the award year.